PopovEvgeniy/mugenfontfactory/readme.txt

 2.0.7 - 64 bit system support was added.
 2.0.8 - Small changes.
 2.0.9 - Source code was adapted to new version of Lazarus.
+2.1 - The program was adapted to new version of FNT RECONSTRUCTOR.